May 5, 2020

-Inevitably, a deal of nonsense was talked and a number of what turned out to be blind alleys mapped out.
-We were told we would all soon be working from home and the office would die out as a result.
-A new vocabulary emerged to describe these changes; teleworking, telecottage, hot-desking and road warrior.
 In Wales, a man called Ashley Dobbs even created a televillage in Crickhowell specifically aimed at providing a home for the predicted army of telecommuters.
-By 2000 the scheme was bust and while the language that went with it began to seem archaic, the ideas it espoused went mainstream, making it all redundant.
+By 2000 the scheme was bust and while the language that went with it began to seem archaic, the ideas it espoused went mainstream (ish), making it all redundant.

 But it’s easy to be wise after the event.
-And, in fact, time has proved the truth of much of what was talked and written about during this period.
+And obviously time has proved the truth of much of what was talked and written about during this period.
 We may not need the rural idyll of a specialist village in which to work, because we’ve colonised the whole world as an office instead.
 The vocabulary may have dated, some of the ideas may have been misplaced, but the underlying thinking was right.

-In this regard the report is out of step with what flexible working actually means for many people.
 The idea of a 40 or 48 hour working week can be anathema to the true spirit of flexible working when so many organisations now see work as being defined by its outputs, not the time spent on them.
-It is also perhaps why the report found that, while 97 percent of organisations now offer flexible working, the numbers of people working according to its defined categories had not increased significantly in seven years, and in the case of practices like job sharing had fallen significantly.

-Flexible working for those in larger organisations is also about more than working from home.
-It also describes work on the way to work, work in the evening, work in cafes, on client premises and in public spaces.
-Not only do practically all employers offer flexible working to their staff, all of us practice it.
+Flexible working is about more than working from home.
+It also describes work on the way to work, work in the evening, work in cafes, on client premises, in coworking and public spaces.
+Not only do practically all employers offer flexible working to their staff, many of us already practice it, often without labelling it as such.
 It’s no longer an alternative to the traditional time and place of work.
 It’s just work.